This salmon salad recipe makes a great main dish salad with roasted salmon, vegetables, and easy herb dressing.

 - Raspberry Spinach & Beet Salad

 - Roast Pumpkin Chickpea And Feta Salad

-I hope you’ll enjoy this recipe and if you make this recipe, please let me know down below in the comments or by tagging @theyummy_bowl under your picture on Instagram.
+I hope you'll enjoy this salmon salad with cabbage and if you make this recipe, please let me know down below in the comments or by tagging @theyummy_bowl under your picture on Instagram.